 It used to be seen as a bit of a dark art.
 Still is.

 Now though, SEO is a more rounded beast.
-To rank well in Google you need to think about the bigger picture.
+To rank well you need to think about the bigger picture.
 You need to stop thinking about robots and start thinking about people.
 So less sorcery, more empathy.

 That’s not to say it can’t be technical and a little esoteric – I mean, adding structured data’s not for a beginner – but to get your content in front of the people who’re looking for it, you need to provide great content.